Yeti Airlines Flight 101

-was a domestic flight in Nepal, that crashed on final approach to Tenzing-Hillary Airport in the town of Lukla in eastern Nepal on 8 October 2008.
-The De Havilland Canada DHC-6 Twin Otter Series 300 registered as 9N-AFE originated from Tribhuvan International Airport in Kathmandu.
+was a domestic flight in Nepal that crashed on final approach to Tenzing-Hillary Airport in the town of Lukla in eastern Nepal on 8 October 2008.
+The De Havilland Canada DHC-6 Twin Otter Series 200 registered as 9N-AFE originated from Tribhuvan International Airport in Kathmandu.

 Aircraft

 The aircraft involved in the crash was a de Havilland Canada DHC-6 Twin Otter operated by Yeti Airlines.
 Its maiden flight was in 1980 with Bristow Helicopters.
 The aircraft entered into service in Nepal in 1997, when Lumbini Airways acquired the plane.
 In 1998, Yeti Airlines bought the plane.
 In 2006, it already met with a minor incident, when the aircraft collided with a fence upon landing in Bajura Airport.
 It was involved in another incident, when the aircraft veered off the runway at Surkhet Airport in 2007.

-Crew and Passengers
+Crew and passengers

 Fourteen of the dead were reported to be tourists.
 Twelve of the passengers on the flight were German and two Australian.
 The only survivor was Surendra Kunwar, the captain of the aircraft, who was dragged free from the wreckage shortly after the crash and was flown to Kathmandu for emergency treatment.

-The pilot, being the only survivor, suffered psychological problems in the aftermath and was admitted to a psychiatric hospital.